 Study!
 Study!
 Study!
 There is no better way to get the grades you want then by cracking open your textbooks, writing up some flash cards, and using your library research tools, right?
 Well, yes, you’re right.

 But you can enhance these techniques!
-After all, it’s 2013; we have more technology at our fingertips than ever before.
+After all, it’s the 21st Century; we have more technology at our fingertips than ever before.
 I’ve put together five ways to bring your studying to the next level — and possibly gain an edge on the midterms or finals that you’ll be preparing for soon.
 And if you have anything to add, leave it in the comments!